Documentation

 Read Share of Voice and Citation Share together.
 SoV high but Citation Share low — you're mentioned but AI links to competitor sites: invest in domain authority (pillar pages, schema, external mentions of your own site).
 Citation Share growing faster than SoV — the brand isn't on everyone's lips yet, but your site is already winning the battle for AI trust.

 Recommendations in the command center aren't generic advice — they're a consequence of observations on your prompts.
-Signals are extracted from monitoring data, clustered into "surface × topic × outlet" pairs, given a priority, and verified by the next monitoring cycle.
+Signals are extracted from monitoring data, turned into actions across two surfaces — site changes and external publications — given a priority, and verified by the next monitoring cycle and your marketing campaigns.

 • Signals from monitoring.
-After every cycle of AI responses, the system records concrete observations: "competitors have a vc.ru publication on topic X, the brand doesn't", "a page showed up in answers 2 times without being cited", "the page has no FAQPage markup".
-Each signal is tied to real prompts, providers, and competitors with an evidence level: a specific domain is observed, only the source class is observed, or it's a candidate from the catalog of analogs
+After every cycle of AI responses, the system records concrete observations: "a page showed up in answers but wasn't cited", "the page has no FAQPage markup", "an AI bot is blocked in robots.txt", "competitors have a vc.ru publication on topic X, the brand doesn't".
+Each signal is tied to real prompts, providers, and competitors with an evidence level: a specific domain, only the source class, or a candidate from the catalog of analogs

 • Validation and refresh.
-An action stays in the feed while the signal is still relevant.
-After it's done, the next monitoring cycle checks the effect: if AI starts citing your URL or mentioning the brand on the previously-losing query, the signal is confirmed and the action is closed.
-Stale signals move to archive automatically — the feed doesn't get cluttered with what's no longer relevant
+An action stays in the feed while the signal is relevant; after "Done", the next monitoring cycle checks the effect, and a publication's URL can be added to a marketing campaign to measure citations directly.
+If AI starts citing the page or mentioning the brand on a previously-losing query, the signal is confirmed; stale signals move to archive.
+For a page optimization, the recommendation returns only if the page turns up uncited again for a different prompt

 Tip